 The relative equilibrium has recently been disrupted by new autosomal test offerings from Israel-based MyHeritage and British company Living DNA.
 The popularity of health interpretation services, including those from 23andMe, Promethease and LiveWello, has led to broader health information options for test-takers as well.

 Our snapshots of the newest developments and unique features of the five top autosomal DNA testing services is current at press time.
-But because autosomal adolescence is fraught with such rapid changes, check each company’s website, Family Tree Magazine’s blog and Lisa Louise Cooke’s Genealogy Gems Podcast for up-to-the-moment features, limitations and prices for each test.
+But because autosomal adolescence is fraught with such rapid changes, check each company’s website and Lisa Louise Cooke’s Genealogy Gems Podcast for up-to-the-moment features, limitations and prices for each test.

 In an industry like this one, changes, updates, and developments are occurring at a rapid pace, and often people wonder if they should just wait for things to even out before they jump in.
 But if DNA testing is the direction you want to take your research, there’s no reason to wait.
 Even in their adolescence, autosomal tests offer powerful tools to help build your family tree and understand your heritage.
 Databases are growing constantly, new tools are being added regularly, and current accounts are automatically updated with improvements.
 So you can start today and grow—along with the entire industry—into the advancements we’ll see in genetic genealogy’s adulthood.